neo4j-contrib/neo4j-mazerunner/README.md

 The Mazerunner development environment sandbox requires [Vagrant](https://docs.vagrantup.com/v2/getting-started/index.html).
 To get started, visit the provided Vagrant link and follow the directions to install the platform.

-After Vagrant is installed on your machine, close this repository and run the following command from the Mazerunner repository root:
+After Vagrant is installed on your machine, clone this repository and run the following command from the Mazerunner repository root:

     $ vagrant up --provision